-A customs pre-clearance involves a traveler (and belongings) clearing customs procedures in a third country before arriving in the destination country.
+Customs pre-clearance involves a traveler (and belongings) clearing customs procedures in a third country before arriving in the destination country.
 It is the outcome of a bilateral agreement where the locations and the conditions (facilities, security, personnel) for pre-clearance are set.
-Although pre-clearance can be used for many transportation modes, it is the most common for air transportation, where each traveler undergoes immigration, customs, and agriculture inspection prior to boarding a direct flight to the destination country.
+Although pre-clearance can be used for many transportation modes, it is the most common for air transportation, where each traveler undergoes immigration, customs, and agriculture inspection before boarding a direct flight to the destination country.

-Pre-clearance involves an airport setting a facility solely reserved for this purpose, such as a wing including a number of gates.
+Pre-clearance involves an airport setting a facility solely reserved for this purpose, such as a wing including several gates.
 The procedures and the facility must meet the criteria set by the pre-clearance agreement.
 This also incurs additional costs assumed by the airport, which are reflected in airfares (often as additional fees).
-However, passengers are commonly willing to assume these costs because of the convenience of not having to clear customs at the destination airport.
-About half a million passengers per year are deemed to be the threshold for pre-clearance to be economically justified.
+However, passengers are commonly willing to assume these costs because of the convenience of not clearing customs at the destination airport.
+About half a million passengers per year are deemed the threshold for economically justified pre-clearance.
 The main advantages of customs pre-clearance are:

 - More destination choices.
 An airline can use a pre-clearance airport to service any destination airport in a third country, even if these airports do not have customs facilities.
 This can substantially improve commercial opportunities through a wider set of destinations.

 Pre-clearance agreements also exist with Ireland (Dublin and Shannon), Aruba, the Bahamas (Freeport and Nassau), Bermuda, and the United Arab Emirates (Abu Dhabi).
-As of 2016, more than 18 million passengers bound to the United States were handled through pre-clearance agreements (including Canada).
-Thus, 15% of the air passengers bound to the United States are using pre-clearance facilities.
+As of 2019, over 22 million passengers bound for the United States were handled through pre-clearance agreements, including 16 million from Canada.
+Thus, 16% of the air passengers bound for the United States use pre-clearance facilities.

 In light of the increasing growth of international passenger flows and the congestion of major American ports of entry, the pre-clearance program is being expanded.
-An additional 21 airports are being considered in Europe, Latin America, and Japan.
+An additional 21 airports are being considered in Europe, Latin America, and Japan, but the Covid-19 pandemic postponed the expansion.
 This is likely to reinforce further the hub function of these airports within international and regional air transport systems.